Roland's homepage

 Longevity

 Don’t get me wrong, I think computers are wonderful tools.
 The FreeBSD UNIX system that I preferably use is like a giant toolbox that enables me to perform a variety of tasks.
 It has a long history, a stable environment, a simple programming model and lots of freely and easily available software.
-And it is open source, meaning that everything is open to inspection.
+And it is free software, meaning that everything is open to inspection.

 Programs compiled for FreeBSD 7 still run on my FreeBSD 11 machine.
 But that hardly even matters because source code that is decades older will still compile on this machine.